theisel/astro-portabletext/astro-portabletext/README.md

 ## Documentation

-See [documentation](docs/README.md) for advanced usage and examples.
+Refer to [docs](docs/README.md) page for advanced usage and examples.

 &nbsp;